-In this article, our California immigration lawyers answer frequently-asked-question about K-2 visas in California, including eligibility, application processes, time frames, and fees.
+In this article, our California immigration lawyers answer frequently-asked-questions about K-2 visas in California, including eligibility, application processes, time frames, and fees.
 Click on a topic to jump directly to that section:

 - 1. Can my children get a K-2 visa in California?